 At Mattress Advisor, we measure how well each mattress does at relieving pressure using a mapping device.
 Below you will see an example of a mattress that performed well in the pressure relief test and one that did not.
 The cooler the color, the lower the pressure.
 Combination sleepers should pay close attention to these maps when choosing a mattress.

 What happens when you move at night?
 The mattress moves with you.
 What happens when the mattress moves?
 It takes some time to settle.
 Until it does, you’re not falling back to sleep.
 That’s why responsiveness is so important for combination sleepers.
 If you’re moving multiple times in the night, you could be wasting time waiting to fall back asleep.

 If you sleep with someone at night, also consider how well the mattress isolates motion.
-If your honey moves, you don’t want to feel it.
+If your sleep partner moves, you don’t want to feel it.
 You want a mattress that can isolate movement so you’re not jostled awake by someone getting out of bed earlier or using the restroom at night.

 Combination sleepers should pay close attention to mattress layers and which materials are used in each.
 You want specific layers, at varying densities and thicknesses, for comfort and contouring and specific layers for support.
 You will need all of them if your mattress will capably adapt to all of the positions you will be sleeping in each night.